-There are four main types of bullying behaviour:
+There are 4 main types of Bullying Behaviour:

-- Physical examples include hitting, pushing, shoving or intimidating or otherwise physically hurting another person, damaging or stealing their belongings.
-It includes threats of violence. - Verbal/written examples include name-calling or insulting someone about an attribute, quality or personal characteristic. - Social (sometimes called relational or emotional bullying) examples include deliberately excluding someone, spreading rumours, sharing information that will have a harmful effect on the other person and/or damaging a person's social reputation or social acceptance.

-• Cyberbullying - any form of bullying behaviour that occurs online or via a mobile device.
+- 1. Direct physical Bullying e.g. hitting, tripping, and pushing or damaging or stealing property.
+This includes threats of violence. - 2.
+Direct Written/Verbal Bullying e.g. name calling, insults, homophobic or racist remarks, verbal abuse. - 3.
+Social Bullying- (sometimes called relational or emotional bullying) e.g. spreading rumours, playing nasty jokes to embarrass and humiliate, mimicking, encouraging others to socially exclude a person and/or damaging a person's social reputation or social acceptance. - 4.
+Cyberbullying- any form of bullying behaviour that occurs online or via a mobile device.
 It can be verbal or written, and can include threats of violence as well as images, videos and/or audio.

+Bullying may be direct or indirect, physical or verbal, and includes cyberbullying.
+Bullying is not a one-off disagreement between two or more people or a situation of mutual dislike.
+In this policy any reference to 'bullying' includes all forms of bullying including cyberbullying.